thomazyazima/thomazyazima.github.io/week-2/1-Chrome-Dev-Tools/readme.md

 ## Release 2: Experiment

-Visit any blog on [wordpress.com](http://www.wordpress.com) and use DevTools to take a peek into the site.
+Visit [code.tutsplus.com](http://code.tutsplus.com/) (a Wordpress blog devoted to improving development and technical skills).
+Select a blog post you are interested in.
+Use DevTools to take a peek into the site.
 How does it differ from your github.io site's HTML and CSS?

+Play with the CSS using Devtools to:
+ - Change the background color of the page
+ - Center the title in the page
+ - Indent a paragraph by 3em
+ - Change the color of the text of an element in the navigation bar
+ - Change the title of the post to "No Soup for You" and the author to your name

-Use your observations to play with the CSS of your github.io website using DevTools.
-What are the benefits of experimenting in DevTools versus editing the code files themselves?
+Based on your experimentation, What are the benefits of experimenting in DevTools versus editing the code files themselves?

 ## Release 3: Reflect
 Go to your [Reflection file](my_reflection.md) to write your reflection - include answers to the questions in the file in addition to the [reflection guidelines](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md).